 Safari Overview

-Embark on an epic 11-day wildlife adventure through Uganda's national game parks, starting and ending in Kampala.
+Embark on an epic 9-day wildlife adventure through Uganda's national game parks, starting and ending in Kampala.
 Immerse yourself in breathtaking wildlife viewing and exhilarating game drives.
-Explore pristine forests with invigorating hiking and forest walks, engage in eye-opening cultural tours and community visits, trek to find rhinos at the Zziwa Rhino Sanctuary, witness unforgettable moments with gorillas in the Bwindi Impenetrable Forest National Park, go chimpanzee trekking in Kibale Forest National Park, as well as indulge in leisurely boat cruises in Queen Elizabeth National Park, Murchison Falls National Park and Lake Mburo National park.
-Relish the extraordinary sights and sounds that will leave you in awe.
+Explore pristine forests with invigorating hiking and forest walks, engage in eye-opening cultural tours and community visits, trek to find rhinos at the Zziwa Rhino Sanctuary, witness unforgettable moments with gorillas in the Bwindi Impenetrable Forest National Park, go chimpanzee trekking in Kibale Forest National Park, as well as indulge in leisurely boat cruises in Queen Elizabeth National Park and Lake Bunyonyi.

-Day 2 : Morning game drive and boat cruise Murchison Falls National Park - hike to the top of the falls.
+• Day 2 : Morning game drive and an afternoon boat cruise at the bottom of the falls Murchison

-Day 7: Transfer to Lake Bunyonyi and hike
+• Day 8: Transfer to Lake Bunyonyi and a canoe experience

 ITINERARY